 FOUNDER AND EXECUTIVE DIRECTOR

 Todd has been writing about craftsmanship since 2008, when he profiled Bob Kramer, a master kitchen bladesmith, for The New Yorker (expanded here in our pages).
-His fascination with craftsmen and women, and their unusual approach to excellence, led him to found The Craftsmanship Initiative, in 2015.
-Todd is an author and journalist with more than three decades of experience, and a long-time member of The Writers Grotto, San Francisco.
+His fascination with artisans, and their unusual approach to excellence, led him to found The Craftsmanship Initiative in 2015.
+Todd is an author and journalist with more than three decades of experience, and a long-time member of The Writers Grotto in San Francisco.
 Todd has also written for publications such as The Atlantic, Newsweek, The New York Times, and The Washington Post.
 He has won a variety of reporting awards, including a National Magazine Award and an Investigative Reporters & Editors (IRE) Award.
 Todd is the author of “The Flickering Mind: Saving Education from the False Promise of Technology.”

 NATIONAL CORRESPONDENT, THE ATLANTIC

 AUTHOR & Producer, "Paradise Lost"